1978 USAC Mini-Indy Series season: Death of Tommy Thompson

-African-American racingdriver Tommy Thompson participated in the ninth round of the championship at Trenton International Speedway.
+African-American racing driver Tommy Thompson participated in the ninth round of the championship at Trenton International Speedway.
 On the final lap of the 42-lap race one of the other competitor slowed down.
 John Barringer had to swerve to avoid contact.
 However Thompson hit Barringer.
 Thompson's left front wheel and Barringer's right rear wheel became locked.
 Both cars hit the wall head-on.
 Thompsons car was launched over the wall.
 Both Barringer and Thompson were transported to St. Francis Medical Center.
 Thompson succumbed to his injuries on 28 September.